 Many blogs have their friends – other blogs or sites with similar topics.
 They’re often included in sidebar or footer.
 That way your blog visitors can navigate trough sites with similar content.
 Link exchange with other blogs would increase your traffic.

-Fuel Your Creativity has a nice list with their recommended tools.
+has a nice list with their recommended tools.
 They’re also using good-looking hover technique.

 Instead of using text list, Web Junkie XL is using great looking grid of small thumbnails.